 Advent of Code 2016 - Day 7 - Internet Protocol Version 7

-On the seventh day of Advent of Code 2016 we are required to work out which IPv7 addresses support TLS (transport-layer snooping) and SSL (super-secret listening).
+On the seventh day of Advent of Code 2016, we are required to determine which IPv7 addresses support TLS (Transport-Layer Snooping) and SSL (Super-Secret Listening).

 Part 1

-We are supplied a list of IPv7 addresses which consist of supernets (sequences outside square brackets) and hypernets (sequences within square brackets).
-For part one we are required to tally up how many IPv7 addresses support TLS.
+We are supplied with a list of IPv7 addresses, which consist of supernets (sequences outside square brackets) and hypernets (sequences within square brackets).
+For part one, we are required to count how many IPv7 addresses support TLS.

 An IP supports TLS if it has an Autonomous Bridge Bypass Annotation, or ABBA.
 An ABBA is any four-character sequence which consists of a pair of two different characters followed by the reverse of that pair, such as xyyx or abba.
 However, the IP also must not have an ABBA within any hypernet sequences, which are contained by square brackets.

-We will begin by parsing the IPv7 addresses into a form we can process going forward.
+We will begin by parsing the IPv7 addresses into a structured form that we can process further.

 def parse_ips(input):